datavieri/getdata-010/Codebook.md

 **averages**

-  The 79 variables provides the average of relevant varibles for each activity and each subject.
+  The 79 variables provides the average of relevant variables for each activity and each subject.
   Selected variables includes 40 measures in the time domain (t*) and 49 measures in the frequency domain (f*).
   Angles between vectors has not been included in this data set.
-  All features are normalized and bounded within [-1,1], being the average of normalized features.
+  All features are numeric, normalized and bounded within [-1,1] (being the average of normalized features).

   The full list of variables is provided here: